Iris mariae

 Iris mariae (also commonly known as Negev iris or Mary's iris) is a species in the genus Iris, it is also in the subgenus Iris and in the section Oncocyclus.
-It is a rhizomatous perennial, from the deserts of Israel and Egypt.
+It is a rhizomatous perennial, from the deserts of Israel, Palestine, and Egypt.
 It is fairly tall, with long and slender glaucous leaves, and in late spring, lilac-purple to pinkish or violet flowers with deeper veining and blackish-violet signal and dark purple beard.

 Description

 It is a geophyte, with a short rhizome.
 Around 3 cm long, and it is stoloniferous.
 Meaning it has several extremely long, secondary roots.

 It has 7–8, glaucous, falcate (or sickle-shaped) leaves, that are 10 to 12 cm long, and 0.4 to 0.6 cm wide.
 They are very similar to Iris iberica.

 It has a stem that can grow up to 15–25 cm tall.
 Which is taller than the foliage.

 It flowers in late spring, between February and March.

 The large flowers are 8–10 cm in diameter, and come in shades of lilac, pinkish, or violet.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.
 The recurved and darker falls, are 5 cm long and 2.5–3 cm wide, with reddish brown, or dark purple veining, and a blackish-violet or deep purple signal patch.
 In the middle of the falls, also is a row of short hairs called the 'beard', which is black, or purple.
 The upright standards are larger and paler than the falls, and 6–6.5 cm long and 4 cm wide.

 After the iris has flowered, it produces a seed capsule.